 This is the last post in a series introducing a 3-part framework for creating world-changing collaborations.
-This framework is based on 4 years of podcast interviews, conversations and research.
+This framework is based on over 5 years of podcast interviews, over a decade of conversations and first-of-its-kind research.
 In it, I identified three key parts to creating and maintaining successful world-changing collaborations.

 3 C’s framework: Communication, Commonality and Commitment.